The 5 Deadliest Injuries on Oil Rigs in Texas

 The other cause of fatal injury that competes for second place against slip and fall injuries is violence from other workers.
 This statistic is high for all workers across all professions, and also includes deaths caused by animals – an unlikely occurrence in the oil industry.
 However, oil rigs are a potential powder keg for disagreement and on-the-job violence.
 Being in close quarters with the same co-workers for a prolonged period can grate on peoples’ nerves and lead to disagreements.
 An oil rig is no place for fighting due to the heavy machinery, long falls, catwalks, metal bulkheads, and other potentially dangerous scenarios.
 If a fight goes wrong or leads to another accident like a slip and fall, things could turn deadly.

 Dallas Oil Worker Wrongful Death Injury Lawyers Offering Free Consultations

-In a workplace, true accidents are quite rare.
+In the workplace, true accidents are quite rare.
 Many of these fatal injuries and types of accidents can be blamed on someone’s negligence or patently unsafe ships and rigs.
-If you have lost a loved one to an on-the-job accident on an offshore oil rig, talk to our Dallas personal injury lawyers today.
+If you have lost a loved one to an on-the-job accident on an offshore oil rig, talk to our Arlington TX personal injury lawyer today.
 If a spouse, parent, or child died in an accident, you may be entitled to file wrongful death and survival actions to seek compensation for your loss.
 For help with your case, contact the Queenan Law Firm today.
 Our attorneys offer free consultations to help you understand your case.
 Call (817) 476-1797 today.